 The Splitwise alternative that needs no account and no cloud

-If you are looking for a Splitwise alternative that keeps the fair-split part but drops the account and the cloud, here is what to look for — and how BillPlex does it.
+If you want fair splitting without the account and without the cloud, here is what to look for — and how BillPlex does it.

 Strip it back and the job is small and clear: